Introduction

 with distortion.
 Often there is some evidence of a whistle which I've mentioned

 many times before.
-It's the result of the quench frequency beating with
+It's caused by the quench frequency beating with the

-the stereo pilot tone at 19Kc/s, and other audio components present.
+19Kc/s stereo pilot tone, and other audio components present.
 Normally,

-a slight tweak of the 150K reduces it to an acceptable level by suitably
+a slight tweak of the 150K reduces it to an acceptable level by raising

-raising the quench frequency.
-But here, it needed more than a slight tweak;
+the quench frequency.
+But here, it needed more than a slight tweak; quite

-quite a reduction in resistor value was needed.
-This suggested some other
+a reduction in resistor value was needed.
+This suggested some other fault.

 The quench frequency is determined mainly